WRCJ-FM

-WRCJ-FM (90.9 MHz) is a listener-supported, non-commercial radio station in Detroit, Michigan, broadcasting classical music and jazz.
+WRCJ-FM (90.9 MHz) is a non-commercial radio station in Detroit, Michigan, broadcasting classical music and jazz.
 The license is held by the Detroit Classical and Jazz Educational Radio LLC, which is owned by the Stanley and Judith Frankel Family Foundation.
-The station is operated by Detroit Public Media, which owns PBS-member station WTVS channel 56.
+The station is operated by Detroit Public Media, which owns PBS-member station WTVS (channel 56).
 It uses the slogan "Classical Days and Jazzy Nights."
-The radio studios are in the Detroit School of Arts and the offices are on Clover Court in Wixom, Michigan.
+The studios are in the Detroit School of Arts and the offices are on Clover Court in Wixom, Michigan.

 WRCJ has an effective radiated power (ERP) of 22,500 watts.
 It transmits from a tower at 710 ft height above average terrain (HAAT) near the corner of Eight Mile and Meyers roads in Oak Park, shared with other Detroit FM and TV stations, including WTVS, WMYD, and WWJ-TV.